RiceD2KLab/Audubon_F21/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <!-- ABOUT THE PROJECT -->
-<h2 id="Team Audubon in SP22"> Team Audubon in SP22</h2>
+<h2 id="Team Audubon in FL22"> Team Audubon in FL22</h2>

 <p align="justify">
-  In order to both improve the accuracy of bird counts as well as the speed, Houston Audubon and students from the D2K capstone course at Rice University develop machine learning and computer vision algorithms for the detection of birds using images from UAVs, with the specific goals to:
+  In order to both improve the accuracy and speed of bird counts, Houston Audubon and students from the D2K capstone course at Rice University develop machine learning and computer vision algorithms for the detection of birds using images from UAVs, with the specific goals to:
   <ol>
   <li> Count and survey the number of birds.